 Psychological Safety in Mental Health

 Psychological safety – the extent to which someone feels free to speak up – is essential to optimal patient safety and health and staff well-being and engagement.
-Working closely with Oxford Healthcare Improvement Centre and Oxford Health NHS Foundation Trust (OHNFT), I have designed a trust-wide plan to enhance psychological safety.
+Working closely with Oxford Healthcare Improvement Centre and OHNFT, I have designed a trust-wide plan to enhance psychological safety.

 My research aims to centre on three approaches to operationalising this plan—first, a series of approaches designed to build psychological safety ethos across the Trust.
 Second, to carry out a series of studies to explore the facilitators and opportunities to enhance psychological safety through qualitative approaches.
 Finally, to speak evidence-based approaches to enhance psychological safety in targeted situations (e.g., positive risk-taking in clinical decisions).